Bloodstone (Guy Sebastian song)

 "Bloodstone" is a song by Australian singer Guy Sebastian.
 It was released on 20 October 2017 as the second single from Sebastian's eighth studio album, Conscious.
+It peaked at number 59 on the Australian Singles Chart, and was certified platinum.

 Sebastian told the Herald Sun how a near break-up with wife Jules was the inspiration for the song.
 He said: "I remember trying to break up with Jules years and years ago, way before kids.
 Jules was actually like, 'we've got a history and you're just having a down moment, let's just push through it'.
 Jules was just straight up and said, 'you're an idiot'.
 In hindsight I was because I would have lost something really special."
 Sebastian told The Daily Telegraph: "It is about fighting for all sorts of love in all shapes and sizes."

 Reception

 In a review of the album, Leigh Sanders from Star and Express said: "His range takes on almost Mariah Carey-like changes which are almost just showing off compared to us mere singing mortals."